moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 - [`aud`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.3): The intended audience of the token (e.g., REST API, GraphQL API, Docker Registry API, etc.).
 - [`exp`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4): The token's expiration time (defaults to the maximum duration of a CI job).
 - [`scope`](https://datatracker.ietf.org/doc/html/rfc8693#name-scope-scopes-claim): The list of permissions associated with the token.
 See the [Permissions](#permissions) section below for a comprehensive list.
-  - Each key in this object represents a single resource, identified by a [Global ID](https://docs.gitlab.com/ee/api/graphql/#global-ids), with an array of allowed permissions.
+  - Each key represents a permission with an array of resources identified by a [Global ID](https://docs.gitlab.com/ee/api/graphql/#global-ids).
-  - Initially, we will support encoding `gid://gitlab/Project/<id>`, `gid://gitlab/Group/<id>`, and `gid://gitlab/Ci::Build/<id>` to limit the types of resources that can be encoded.
+  - Initially, supported resource types include `gid://gitlab/Project/<id>`, `gid://gitlab/Group/<id>`, and `gid://gitlab/Ci::Build/<id>`.
-  - Each permission can have modifiers that further limit the scope of access.
-In the example above, the modifiers restrict access to containers with a `latest` tag and specific Go proxy packages.
-  - Future support may include extending the Global ID format to allow wildcard operators.

 **Pros:**

-- Removes the need to write additional data to the database to represent temporary roles for each job.
+- Eliminates the need to store additional data in the database for temporary roles associated with each job.
-- Supports changes in permissions in the `.gitlab-ci.yml` file, allowing two concurrent pipelines in the same project for different commits to operate with appropriate access controls independently.
+- Enabling concurrent pipelines within the same project for different commits to operate with appropriate access controls independently.

 **Cons:**

-- Revoking a JWT token can be more challenging compared to other token types.
-- Pipeline authors need to actively opt in to use the new syntax.
-- Pipeline authors must understand the new syntax to implement it correctly.
-- There's a risk of over-permissioning if the new syntax is too complex or if pipelines fail, leading to potential security concerns.
+- The size of the token may increase.

 ### Permissions